BeauConstrictor/Ozpex-64/README.md

                ; $8003 refers to the start of cartridge slot 1.

-  lda #"A"     ; load an ASCII 'A' into the A register. sta S        ; write the contents of the A register to the serial port.
+  lda #"A"     ; load an ASCII 'A' into the A register. sta SERIAL   ; write the contents of the A register to the serial port.

   rts          ; return back to the system monitor after the
                ; program has finished executing.